trongthanh/dotfiles/README.md

 #### Key Bindings Modifiers

-These key binding modifiers are to resolve conflicts among plugins (mostly with sublimelinter) and add shortcuts to useful but hidden commands:
+These key binding modifiers for OSX (`Default (OSX).sublime-keymap`) are to resolve conflicts among plugins (mostly with SublimeLinter) and add shortcuts to useful but hidden commands:

 ```json
 [